Thanks for stopping by to check out my SwagBucks review.

-So of course, the first question is usually are they legit and safe?
-The second question is which ones do I recommend?
-I have to say… Swagbucks is at the top of my list and I’ll explain the reasons why below.
-We’ll also unpack the countless Swagbucks reviews to find the good things and the not-so good things people are saying... and why some might even call Swagbucks a scam.
+So, in this review I'm going to explain what Swagbucks is, and how it works.
+I'll also unpack the countless Swagbucks reviews to find the good things and the not-so good things people are saying… and why some might even call Swagbucks a scam.

 Please note, this Swag Bucks review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info